-Creation of Scrolls: magic-users (including specialist mages, but not including natural sorcerers and witches) can create a scroll by using the Read Magic Spell.
+Creation of Scrolls: magic-users (including all specialist mages, but only those natural sorcerers and witches who choose Read Magic) can create a scroll by using the Read Magic Spell.
 It takes for each spell level it takes 1 week and 100gp, and the creator must have the spell in his spell book.
 So, if Amazing Steve knows the Invisibility Spell, he could create a single-use scroll of invisibility spell in 2 weeks for 200gp.
 Clerics can also create scrolls of any spell they can cast by using the Scripture spell, but it takes 200gp and 1 week per spell level.
 For both Magic-Users and Clerics, the costs include the ink, paper and special ingredients needed.

-Creation of Potions: magic-users (including specialist mages, but not including natural sorcerers and witches) can create a potion by using the Brew Potions spell.
+Creation of Potions: magic-users of level 3+ (including all specialist mages, but only those natural sorcerers and witches who choose Brew Potions Spell) can create a potion by using the Brew Potions spell.
 For each spell level it takes 1 week and 200gp, and the creator must have the spell in his spell book for a spell marked "P", or must have a formula for a Special Potion (special potions are marked with a level number for creation time and cost purposes) or can create a duplicate of a Special Potion for which he has a sample.
 An NPC alchemist can duplicate a potion from a sample at the same rate as a magic-user.
 They can also break a sample down (destroying it in the process) to make a written formula.
 Special Potion formulae can also be created by magical research (see relevant section of this book).
 Magic-users and Alchemists must have Potion Making Gear and place to work in order to create potions.